 Message of Thanks

 The night began with Y Volunteer and Endowment Development Committee Member Donna Zanzola welcoming those in attendance and thanking them for their contributions.
-Zanzola noted how she continues to be inspired by the reach of Y programs, even after serving for more than 20 years on the Greater Joliet Area YMCA’s Metropolitan Board of Directors.
+Zanzola noted how she continues to be inspired by the reach of Y programs, even after serving for more than 20 years on the Greater Joliet Area YMCA’s Board of Directors.

 Zanzola was followed by YMCA CEO Jim Watts, who echoed sentiments expressing how important gifts made through estate donations have been to the Y’s mission.
 The visionary support provided by members of the Heritage Club has ensured that Y programs will make an impact for generations to come.